YuxuanHU1998/Skeleton-based-Gesture-Recognition-with-a-Lightweight-Transformer/README.md

 - Models are trained using cross-entropy loss
 - Performance is evaluated using classification accuracy
 - Both training and validation loss / accuracy are monitored
-- Each experiment is repeated 5 times with different random seeds

 ---